 Bordering Lake Superior, this little town is the gateway to the Apostle Islands National Lakeshore with lighthouses, waiting-to-be-explored sea caves and outstanding kayaking.
 Bayfield is most famous for its Apple Festival, happening Oct.
 4–6, 2019, one of the top 10 fall festivals in the U.S. Ferry across to Madeline Island for great views as well as hiking, dining and galleries.
 Celebrate the season at the Family Fall Fest on October 19.
 The best leaf-peeping is the second week in October.

-The Main Highlands, ME
+The Maine Highlands, ME

 In mid-October, places like Bar Harbor become the center of activity for tourists who still want to take in some sea air while also seeing the gorgeous colors of autumn.
-There are beautiful family friendly historic hotels to stay at in the area, and visitors can also enjoy everything from kayaking to whale watching at Acadia National Park.
+There are beautiful family-friendly historic hotels to stay at in the area, and visitors can also enjoy everything from kayaking to whale watching at Acadia National Park.
 For a total Maine fall foliage tour, head to The Maine Highlands.
 Start your journey in Bangor to explore Cascade Park and continue on to Maine's largest lake, Moosehead, in Greenville.
-Leaf enthusiasts can visit the state's official foliage website Main Foliage to receive weekly reports, and see photos from throughout the state as the progression of color begins.
+Leaf enthusiasts can visit the state's official foliage website Maine Foliage to receive weekly reports, and see photos from throughout the state as the progression of color begins.